CIMB, J Trust among suitors for Indonesia's Bank Commonwealth -sources

 By Yantoultra Ngui

-SINGAPORE, Oct 31 (Reuters) - Malaysian bank CIMB CIMB.KL and Japanese finance company J Trust 8508.T are among firms vying to buy Indonesia's PT Bank Commonwealth, a deal that could value the lender at $400-$500 million, two sources with knowledge of the matter said.
+SINGAPORE, Oct 31 (Reuters) - Malaysian bank CIMB CIMB.KL and Japanese finance company J Trust 8508.T are among firms vying to buy Indonesia's PT Bank Commonwealth in a deal that could value the lender at $400-$500 million, two sources with knowledge of the matter said.

 Bank Commonwealth, which is 99% owned by Australia's biggest lender Commonwealth Bank of Australia (CBA) CBA.AX, focuses on retail lending as well as corporate banking services for small and medium enterprises.